SaxoBank/openapi-samples-js/corporate-actions/standinginstructions/README.md

-# Client-side Samples for Corporate Action Standin Instructions
+# Client-side Samples for Corporate Action Standing Instructions

 This is a demonstration on how to create and get standing instructions.